 The standards were strengthened in two respects.
 First, EPA added a permeation emission standard for fuel tanks and hoses.
 Fuel evaporates through hoses and through the walls of plastic containers (such as those used as fuel tanks on snowmobiles).
 The tank and hose standards require an 85% reduction in plastic fuel tank permeation emissions and a 95% reduction in fuel system hose permeation beginning in 2008, in order to lower hydrocarbon emissions from evaporation.
-The cost of this standard is estimated at \$7 per vehicle, with cost savings of \$11.
-The second, relatively minor, strengthening was the addition of a cap on emissions of nitrogen oxides (NOx) in 2012.
+The cost of this standard is estimated at \$7 per vehicle, with cost savings of \$11.32 The second, relatively minor, strengthening was the addition of a cap on emissions of nitrogen oxides (NOx) in 2012.
 The NOx cap was set at approximately the current level of emissions.
 It was added because some of the technologies that might be used to lower HC and CO could simultaneously increase NOx.
-To prevent that, the Agency added a cap at current levels.
+To prevent that, the Agency added a cap at current levels.33

 The standards do not include noise limits.
-While acknowledging that the Agency has the authority to set noise standards, the proposal stated that "at this time we do not have funding to pursue noise standards for nonroad equipment that does not have an existing noise requirement."
-An Agency source confirmed that the proposed standards would have essentially no impact on noise.
-Despite receiving comments from a number of organizations that the standards should address noise, the Agency restated in its response to public comments that it would not address the issue, adding that Congress would need to provide appropriations for the Agency to begin any noise control initiative.
-(As noted, the National Park Service promulgated noise standards applicable to snowmobiles entering its three Yellowstone area park units beginning December 17, 2003, under the winter use rule that has now been vacated.
-According to Park Service estimates, these standards would require a reduction of about 50% in noise emitted by the affected snowmobiles, compared to conventional uncontrolled snowmobiles.)
+While acknowledging that the Agency has the authority to set noise standards, the proposal stated that "at this time we do not have funding to pursue noise standards for nonroad equipment that does not have an existing noise requirement."34 An Agency source confirmed that the proposed standards would have essentially no impact on noise.35 Despite receiving comments from a number of organizations that the standards should address noise, the Agency restated in its response to public comments that it would not address the issue, adding that Congress would need to provide appropriations for the Agency to begin any noise control initiative.36 (As noted, the National Park Service promulgated noise standards applicable to snowmobiles entering its three Yellowstone area park units beginning December 17, 2003, under the winter use rule that was vacated; it restated these standards in its Temporary Winter Use Plan in effect for the 2004-2005 season.37 According to Park Service estimates, these standards would require a reduction of about 50% in noise emitted by the affected snowmobiles, compared to conventional uncontrolled snowmobiles.)